mosip/documentation/docs/end-user-guide/login-with-qr-code/README.md

 ![](\_images/new4-esignetlogin-inji-authenticating.png)

 4. On Inji, the resident can see the VC that is activated for online login.
-Select the VC and click on "Verify".
+Select the VC and click `Verify`.

 ![](\_images/esignet-inji1.png)

-5. After clicking on "Verify", the resident is asked to perform face authentication.
-On successful authentication, the "Consent" screen is displayed.
+5. After clicking on `Verify`, the resident is asked to perform face authentication.
+On successful authentication, the **Consent** screen is displayed.

 ![](\_images/esignet-inji2.png)

-6. Here, the residents can provide their consent and click on "Allow".
+6. Here, the residents can provide their consent and click `Allow`.
 A successful message is displayed on Inji.

 ![](\_images/6-consent.png)